joeseiden/Liftables/docs/README.md

 ##Minimum Viable Product

-Liftagram is a web application inspired by Instructables to help people learn how to train with weights through visual and step by step tutorials built using Ruby on Rails and React/Redux.
+Liftables is a web application inspired by Instructables to help people learn how to train with weights through visual and step by step tutorials built using Ruby on Rails and React/Redux.
 By the end of this project, the app will satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] Production Readme